some-mthfka/hu.dwim.sdl/README.md

 This is a fork of [hu.dwim.sdl](https://github.com/hu-dwim/hu.dwim.sdl).
 The details are in the subsections below, but here's the summary:

-- `hu.dwim.sdl.ffi` was removed in favour of seperate packages, one for each sdl module.
+- `hu.dwim.sdl.ffi` was removed in favor of separate packages, one for each sdl module.
 - Everything is exported in the generated files.
 - Generated names are lispy.
 - Automatic boolean conversion and error checking of return values (where applicable).